Dominick Joyce

-Dominick "Dom" Ignatius Joyce (born 14 June 1981) is a former Irish cricketer.
+Dominick Ignatius Joyce (born 14 June 1981) is a former Irish cricketer.
 A right-handed batsman, he has played 69 times for the Ireland cricket team including three One Day Internationals, six international matches and twenty List A matches.
 He has also played second XI cricket for Middlesex and Somerset.

 Playing career

 Joyce's first taste of international cricket came in 2000, when he played for Ireland in the Under-19 World Cup.
 He first played for Ireland at senior level in July 2000 in the European Championship in Scotland.
 This was followed by a three-match series against the MCC in May 2001 and the 2001 ICC Trophy.
 This was followed by a match against Australia and an appearance in the Triple Crown Tournament.
 He made his List A debut in August 2001 against Wiltshire in the C & G Trophy.

 In 2002 he played against the West Indies A team before taking part in the European Championship in Northern Ireland.
 The year finished with matches against the MCC and Berkshire.
 In 2003 he played matches against Denmark, an England Amateur XI, South Africa and Zimbabwe.

 He again played in the European Championship in 2004 and the following month was named in the Ireland squad for the 2004 European Under-23 Championship, though the tournament was abandoned due to rain.
 He then played for Ireland in two matches against Bangladesh.
 Earlier in the year, he made his first-class debut, playing against the Netherlands in the ICC Intercontinental Cup.

 In 2005, he played against Loughborough UCCE, Warwickshire and Yorkshire before playing in the 2005 ICC Trophy.
 This was followed by Intercontinental Cup games against Scotland, the Netherlands, the United Arab Emirates and Kenya.

 The following year, he played several matches in Ireland's C & G Trophy campaign, and an Intercontinental Cup match against Namibia before making his ODI debut against England in what was Ireland's first ODI.
 His brother Ed also made his ODI debut in that match, but he was playing for England.
 It was an unsuccessful ODI debut for Dominick, as he was bowled for a duck by Steve Harmison.
 He did not represent Ireland again for just under a year, when he was dismissed for 10 in a Friends Provident Trophy fixture against Middlesex at Clontarf, falling to a disputed catch by his brother Ed.
 He resumed his ODI career with a couple of appearances in Ireland's June internationals against India and South Africa at Stormont, scoring 18 and 11 in the respective fixtures.